-It ends up rubbing on me, by the way.
-I start to raise my eyebrows, when I greet people!
+It's starting to rub off on me, by the way.
+I start raising my eyebrows when I greet people!

 The beautiful Salagdoong Beach

-The day before yesterday, I went on a motorcycle tour (everywhere in Asia, the term "motorcycle" refers to any two-wheeled motorized, and when I say that I do the "bike" is actually rather the equivalent of a scooter).
-Siquijor is an ideal island for this kind of ride, there is very little traffic, just tricycles and motorcycles, some jeepneys (jeeps converted into buses) and bicycles.
-A road of 72 km, in good condition for the portion that I have already traveled, around the island.
+The day before yesterday, I went for a ride on a motorcycle (throughout Asia, the term "motorcycle" refers to any motorized two-wheeler, and when I say "motorcycle" it's actually the equivalent of a scooter).
+Siquijor is an ideal island for this kind of ride, there is very little traffic, just tricycles and motorcycles, a few jeepneys (jeeps turned into buses) and bicycles.
+A 72 km road, in good condition for the portion I've already travelled, goes around the island.

-So I gave myself a little trip, after the morning dive, to the east of the island.
+So I offered myself a little trip, after the morning dive, to the east of the island.
 My goal: the beach of Salagdoong.

-But I forgot we were Saturday.
-It's also weekends for Filipinos.
-Many of them have come, this afternoon, as a group or with a family, to enjoy the charming setting of this small cove with two handles, surrounded by rocks, with incredibly clear water, where you can swim without having to walk far (unlike "my" Sandugan beach).
+But I forgot it was Saturday.
+It's the weekend for Filipinos, too.
+Many of them came that afternoon, as a group or as a family, to enjoy the charming setting of this small cove with two coves, surrounded by rocks, with incredibly clear water, where you can swim without having to walk far (unlike "my" beach in Sandugan).

-In short, instead of the expected calm, there was of course the inevitable karaoke thoroughly, the bar-resto of the beach, and lots of people in front of barbecues or under the awnings to rent all around.
-Atmosphere and crowd much more authentic and pleasant than those of Alona Beach, that said!
+In short, instead of the hoped-for calm, there was of course the inevitable karaoke at the beach bar-restaurant, and lots of people in front of the barbecues or under the awnings for rent all around.
+Atmosphere and crowd much more authentic and pleasant than those of Alona Beach, however!